Atanas Bogoev M.D. and Maria Cholakova

 Why do eyes water?

 Eyes could water for a variety of reasons.
-Including irritation, emotion triggers, and to help keep the surface of the eye moist.
+Most commonly - irritation, emotion triggers, and keeping the surface of the eye moist.
 Sometimes excessive eye watering could be a sign of a more serious condition.

 Can eyes bleed?